Field: 20th Century, Comparative, Cultural, Women & Gender, Science/Medicine

 I am a historian of gender, sexuality, and medicine in the twentieth century United States and the Pacific Rim.
 I am intrigued by the ever-present tension between objectivity and subjectivity in medical theories and practices, and by the historically changing ways in which doctors, patients, and caregivers have grappled with such tension.
 I have written on the history of psychiatric and psychoanalytic approaches to homosexuality in my first book Private Practices: Harry Stack Sullivan, the Science of Homosexuality, and American Liberalism (Rutgers, 2011).
 My current research concerns Japanese American and Korean American survivors of the atomic bombs dropped on Hiroshima and Nagasaki in 1945, tentatively titled Bombing Americans: Gender and Trans-Pacific Remembering after World War II.
-In this work, I am exploring racial, gender, and (cross-)national identities that emerged in Asia and Asian America in post-colonial contexts, and a range of grass-roots activism that took shape in response to the nuclear destruction–patient rights, civil rights, anti-war and -nuclear activism.
+In this work, I am exploring racial, gender, and cross-national identities that emerged in Asia and Asian America in post-colonial contexts, and a range of grass-roots activism that took shape in response to the nuclear destruction–patient rights, civil rights, anti-war and -nuclear activism.
 I continue to be fascinated by personal experiences and memories of trauma, pain, and illness, and how they coexist and collide with social and cultural institutions.
-My co-authored book (with Shinpei Takeda) Hiroshima/Nagasaki Beyond the Ocean (Yururi Books, 2014), published in both English and Japanese, introduces oral histories that I and Shinpei have conducted with North American and South American survivors of the atomic bombings.
-I work with graduate students in the Asian American history, the history of gender and sexuality, Asian American history, history of medicine and science, and nuclear weaponry.
+My co-authored book (with Shinpei Takeda) Hiroshima/Nagasaki Beyond the Ocean (Yururi Books, 2014), published in both English and Japanese, introduces oral histories that Shinpei and I have conducted with North American and South American survivors of the atomic bombings.
+I work with graduate students in the US modern history, history of gender and sexuality, Asian American history, history of medicine and science, and history of nuclear weaponry.